Karthikeyadusi/Attendly/README.md

       ```
       The Genkit UI will be available at `http://localhost:4000`.

-Now you can open your browser and start using Attendly!
+Now you can open your browser and start using our Attendly!